-A powerful V16 engine, front wheel driving mechanism, an engine without pistons – developing these is not a matter of one day.
-It literally took 400 years to develop and create the car of our dream with all the modern technologies.
-We have arranged most of the cars from the past to present that brought new and advanced technologies, comfort and features to the automotive industry.
+A powerful V16 engine, front-wheel driving mechanism, an engine without pistons –- developing such complex mechanisms is not a matter of months.
+It literally took 400 years to develop and create the car of our dream equipped with all the modern technologies.
+We have arranged most of the cars from the past to the present that brought advanced technologies, comfort, and features to the automotive industry.

 Fardier a Vapeur (1771)

 The history of the car starts with the introduction of self –propelled vehicle by Nicolas Joseph Cugnot around the year 1769-1771.
 Cugnot was a French inventor widely credited for his invention of Fardier a Vapeur (French).

 Cugnot’s Fardier a Vapeur, weighed around 2.5 tonnes (2500 Kg), had a total of three wheels, two in the rear and one in front.
 The front-wheel supported the steam boiler and the mechanism, while the power unit was mounted on the back portion of the vehicle.
 It had a total capacity to carry four passengers while moving at a speed of 2.25 miles per hour.

 During its run, it recorded many serious problems, including the uneven weight distribution and steam boiler efficiency.
 Due to such reasons, in 1880, King Louis 15 ordered it to transfer to Conservatoire National des Arts et Metiers in Paris.

 In 1801, Richard Trevithick built a steam road locomotive, which he demonstrated successfully by carrying six passengers across the village of Beacon.
 By many, it’s believed to be the first demonstration of a steam-powered road vehicle.

 Trevithick’s puffing devil works on a high-pressure steam engine which produces steam by boiling the water from the boiler.
 The high pressure is then used to move the piston in the engine.